PrefectHQ/prefect/docs/introduction.md

 ## Core + Cloud

-Prefect `0.4.0` is the biggest Prefect release yet -- just check out the [changelog](changelog.html#version-0-4-0)!
+Prefect 0.4 is the biggest Prefect release yet -- just check out the [changelog](changelog.html#version-0-4-1)!
 Prefect Core was already the best tool for designing, testing, and running data workflows - and thanks to your feedback, it's even better now.

 The biggest new feature in Core is that it introduces support for **Prefect Cloud**.
 Cloud enables a variety of stateful interactions, including:

+- GraphQL API
 - Scheduling
-- GraphQL API including arbitrary database queries
 - Building flows as containers
 - Runtime secrets
 - Remote execution clusters
 - Permissions and authorization
-- Projects and organization
+- Projects and flow organization

 If you don't have access to the Cloud preview yet, please [get in touch](mailto:help@prefect.io).